top of page

 • Insurance will only need the Notice of Acceptance, which certifies the product, and pictures of the products, and the manufacturing stickers on the products,

-Denying an application for the installation of compliant hurricane shutters poses several risks for a Homeowners' Association (HOA).
-Primarily, it exposes the HOA to potential legal challenges, as homeowners have the right under Florida Statute 720.304(4) and HB 293 to install hurricane protection that meets building codes.
-Unreasonable denial can be seen as a violation of these laws, leading to costly litigation and potential penalties.
-Additionally, by preventing homeowners from installing necessary or updating to a superior hurricane protection, the HOA can be held liable for any damages or injuries sustained during a storm due to the lack of adequate protection.
-This not only undermines the safety and well-being of residents but also risks reputational damage to the HOA.
+Denying an application for the installation of compliant hurricane shutters approved by the FL DBPR possess several risks for a Homeowners' Associations (HOA).
+Primarily, it exposes the HOA to multiple legal challenges and loss of reputation, due to several precedent cases, such as Slater v.
+Palm Beach Towers Condominium Association, Inc. (1995), which as been reinforced over time, as homeowners have the right under Florida Statutes SB 4-D (2022), CS/HB 293 (2024), Statute 553.73(1)(a) (2018), and Statute 718.113(5)(d) (2024), to install any kind of hurricane protection that meets the Florida DBPR building code.
+Unreasonable total denial or expel of these kinds of products is seen as an immediate violation of these laws, leading to costly litigation and secured penalties.
+Additionally, by preventing homeowners from installing necessary protection or updating to a superior hurricane protection that fits their budget, the HOA can be held liable for any damages or injuries sustained during a storm due to the denial of compliant protection and security that is provided by law to homeowners, leading to a strong lack of reputation to this private institutions.
+This not only undermines the safety and well-being of residents, but also risks reputational damage to the HOA, exposing burdensome institutions to become liable to cover cost on all damages after a hurricane disaster, as openings containing non impact glass and due FBC procedures, non-covered areas with access to a ceiling, and non impact resistant doors at least to 3rd category winds, are the most vulnerable to suffer breakdown of wind weight pressures during a disaster of these magnitudes, compromising the overall property structure.

-If your hurricane shutters project was denied, there may be a few valid reasons, which must be clearly specified on the denial for resubmission:
+If your hurricane shutters project was denied, there may be a few valid reasons, which must be clearly specified on the denial for resubmission.
+You, as a homeowner, must comply with the following specifications to proceed with installation once approved:

-• Your HOA simply requested more details on your project, stated on the denial, for clarification on resubmission.
+• Your HOA simply requested more details on your project, stated on the denial to reapply or amend, for clarification on resubmission, or reapplication, as they must have, by law, record of everything being processed to meet certain credible standards.

-• Your HOA states to resubmit with specific stated information, or documents, not previously included.
+• Your HOA states to resubmit with specific stated information, or documents, not previously included, but necessary to ensure compliance to Florida DBPR.

 • Your HOA demands other option of the available colors for your product and needs resubmission.

-• Your HOA did not get a complete package of the documents expressed in the submission form.
+• Your HOA did not get a complete package of the documents expressed in the submission form, or may not be labeled as they suggested for record purposes, regardless of evident documentation.

 • The submitted documents may be incomplete or not sufficiently explanatory (visually or written).

-• Your HOA have not clearly understood how does the product units work regardless of the attached documents such as clear images and Florida Building Code plans (NOA), try to clarify this personally, or by call.
-Do not resubmit yet.
+• Your HOA have not clearly understood how does the product units work regardless of the attached documents such as clear images and Florida Building Code plans (NOA), try to clarify this personally, not by call.
+Do not resubmit yet., as it can take up to 30 days by law.
+Submit once the submission is clear for them.

-• The goal is to make a final inspection to be approved and certified for the intended use, hurricane protection.
+• The goal is to make a final inspection to be approved and certified for the intended use, hurricane protection, and install within hurricane season.

 • If the problem persists, resubmit with more visual and written evidence regarding color and functionality, be as visual and explanatory as possible.

-Unreasonable denial of an application for installing hurricane shutters or other protective measures could include the following:
+Unreasonable denial of an application for installing hurricane shutters or other protective measures includes but is not limited to:

-• Prohibiting Approved Devices: Denying the installation of hurricane protection devices that comply with the Florida Building Code (FBC) and are explicitly allowed by Florida Statute 720.304(4).
+• Prohibiting Approved Devices: Denying the installation of hurricane protection devices that comply with the Florida Building Code (FBC) and are explicitly allowed by Florida Statute 720.304(4) and CS/HB 293 (2024).

 • Disproportionate Aesthetic Concerns: Rejecting the application based solely on aesthetic grounds without considering the safety benefits and without offering reasonable design alternatives.